RedBearAK/toshy/README.md

     - KDE Plasma desktop variant tested
     - `plasma-wayland-session` can be installed
     - See FAQ Re: Application Menu shortcut fix

-- Arch in general? (maybe, needs more testing)

-    - Installer will try to work on any distro that identifies as `Arch`

 ### Independent distros